Woven River: What Ties Us to the Land

 Woven River is creating a time and space for us to gather and connect over the creation of fabric.
 Like the generations before us, stretching back to the dawn of civilization, we come together over a textile.

-Throughout the weaving of this sculpture and collecting donated fabrics, clothing items and plastics, we hope to create a new understanding of the waters and fabrics that threaded into our everyday lives. what it takes to make them, where they end up and how we can work to protect our waters and our connections to the land.
+Throughout the weaving of this sculpture and collecting donated fabrics, clothing items and plastics, we hope to create a new understanding of the waters and fabrics that are threaded into our everyday lives. what it takes to make them, where they end up and how we can work to protect our waters and our connections to the land.

 Water has always tied us to the land.
 Throughout time humans have settled around water from mesopotamia around Tigris and Euphrates to Schenectady around the Mohawk River .
 It’s been a source of life, travel, trade, sanitation, civilization.
 We have followed waters to new lands and let it lead us to fertile grounds for agriculture.
 It’s a life source, a power source, a source of poetry and passion.
 We can’t ignore our innate love of the water, our reliance on it and how we’ve molded it and sculpted it to suit our needs.
 Water has been woven into our story from the very beginning, threaded through our bodies, our towns and cities and our histories.
 No matter who you are or where you’re from, water ties us all together.